Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Algorithm Motivation

 \begin{proposition}~ Fix a performance threshold $\alpha$.
 Let $\mathrm{Perf}:\mathbb{R}^d\to\mathbb{R}$ denote the performance of a model (as a function of its parameters), and define the unfavorable event

 If $\mathcal{U}$ satisfies the worst-case, initialization-agnostic certification~\eqref{eq:init-agnostic}, then

 \end{proposition}

-We provide proof in App.~\ref{app:dp-perf}.
-Thus, after the same $T$ steps, this procedure must produce a model whose performance is close to that of NFT started from $\hat{\textbf{x}}$.
-This, in turn, suggests that retraining from scratch can reach accuracy close to $\alpha$ in only $T$ steps.

-This directly contradicts the definition of $T_{\mathrm{retrain}}$ as the minimal number of steps required for retraining from scratch to the same certified performance level.
-Hence, NFT cannot at the same time (i) guarantee good performance and (ii) be strictly faster than full retraining under the worst-case clipping analysis.
+We provide the proof in App.~\ref{app:dp-perf}.
+Thus, after the same $T$ steps, this procedure must produce a model whose performance is $(\varepsilon, \delta)$-close to that of NFT started from $\hat{\textbf{x}}$.
+This, in turn, suggests that retraining from scratch can reach accuracy close to $\alpha$ in just $T$ steps.
+This directly contradicts the definition of $T_{\mathrm{retrain}}$ as the minimal number of steps required for retraining to the same certified performance level.
+Hence, NFT cannot at the same time (i) guarantee good performance and (ii) be strictly faster than retraining under the worst-case clipping analysis.
+The intuition behind the full thought experiment is illustrated in Fig.~\ref{fig:illustration}.

 \begin{remark} Although we present this argument for NFT, the same limitation applies to any training-agnostic unlearning algorithm whose number of update steps $T$ does not depend on the model’s initialization.
-The argument further relies on the retraining time required to match slightly weakened performance guarantees being comparable to that for the original guarantee; we formalize this general statement and discuss its limitations in Appendix~\ref{app:dp-perf}. \end{remark}
+The argument further relies on the retraining time required to match slightly weakened performance guarantees being comparable to that for the original guarantee; we formalize this general statement and discuss its limitations in Appendix~\ref{app:dp-perf-2}. \end{remark}

-\paragraph{Implication.} The contradiction highlights that the model clipping-based guarantee is \emph{too strong}:\ it enforces indistinguishability across all possible initializations, even completely random ones, which is not required by the definition of certified unlearning.
+\textbf{Implication.} The contradiction highlights that the model clipping-based guarantee is \emph{too strong}:\ it enforces indistinguishability across all possible initializations, even completely random ones, which is not required by the definition of certified unlearning.
 In practice, the distance between the fully trained model $\hat{\textbf{x}}$ and the retrained model $\hat{\textbf{x}}'$ is much smaller than the clipping diameter $2C_0$.
 We therefore replace the initial clipping with the clipping radius $C_0$ by a high-probability bound $\Delta(\rho)/2$ on this distance, yielding significantly tighter and more practical guarantees in the subsequent analysis.